oceanprotocol/docs/content/setup/marketplace.md

 If you want to set up and run a marketplace in the Ocean network, then at a technical level, you must:

 - Build your marketplace application
+- Run:
-- Run your marketplace application and some Ocean components:
+  - Your marketplace application
   - Aquarius
   - A database for Aquarius
-  - An Ethereum client (e.g. Ganache, Parity Ethereum)
+  - Parity Ethereum
   - Maybe Brizo, unless you are working with others (publishers) running Brizo
   - Maybe more?